Azure/az-hop/docs/deploy/define_environment.md

 # Define the environment
-Add here how to describe an environment to be deployed in the config.yml file
+An **az-hop** environment is defined in the `config.yml` configuration file.
+Before starting, use the `config.tpl.yml` template to build a configuration file that fill your needs.